Manufacturing Services HSN Code 9988 and GST Rates [2026]

 Jewellery manufacturing

-Under GST law (Sections 19 & 143 of the CGST Act), both the job worker and principal manufacturer are allowed to claim Input Tax Credit (ITC) on inputs/tools used in job work, provided certain conditions are met:
+Under GST law (Sections 19 & 143 of the CGST Act read with Rule 45 of CGST Rules), both the principal manufacturer and the job worker can claim Input Tax Credit (ITC) on inputs, capital goods, and input services used for job work, subject to prescribed conditions.

 ITC Eligibility

-• The principal can claim ITC on inputs sent to the job worker.
+• The principal manufacturer can claim ITC on inputs or capital goods sent to a job worker, even if goods are directly dispatched to the job worker’s premises.

-• Job workers registered under GST can claim ITC on services used for processing.
+• Registered job workers can claim ITC on input services (such as electricity, repair, or subcontracting services) used for processing.

 ITC Restrictions

-• No ITC for goods consumed for personal use or non-business purposes.
+• ITC is not available for goods or services used for personal or non-business purposes.

 Common Mistakes in Manufacturing Services GST